English Language Arts Materials Collections for Instructionally Embedded States

 one slipper

-six objects from the familiar writing routine, all of which should have unique properties (e.g., color, size, shape, texture) that distinguish them from each other
+three objects from the familiar going outside routine, all of which should be from the same routine but have unique properties (e.g., color, size, shape, texture) that distinguish them from each other

 two pairs of identical objects